Jantar Mantar

 By understanding the history behind Jantar Mantar, you can appreciate the king's vision in the early 1700s.
 With the structure standing tall today, you're welcome to walk the grounds and picture yourself as an early space explorer.
 In the end, visitors will see a unique side to India's culture as science and spiritual beliefs merge into one.

-Planning for a trip?
+Planning a Trip?

 Let our experts help you plan your next trip